 What Majors Are Recommended for Aspiring Veterinarians?

-Those who wish to work with animals for a living may want to become veterinarians.
-Typically, pre-vet students take undergraduate coursework in the sciences and apply to an accredited, 4-year school that offers a Doctor of Veterinary Medicine (DVM).
-After graduating and becoming licensed, vets have the choice to pursue research, obtain board certification in one or more of 40 veterinary specialties or seek another career related to veterinary studies.
+After graduating and becoming licensed, vets can pursue research, obtain board certification in one or more of 40 veterinary specialties or seek another career related to veterinary studies.

 Bachelor's Degree Programs with Pre-Veterinary Options

-In pre-veterinary studies, students commonly focus on subjects like biology, math, physics and chemistry.
+In pre-veterinary studies, students commonly focus on subjects like biology, physiology and anatomy, math, physics and chemistry.
 Additional coursework could include:

 - Animal science